-- 1 for a single frame (in case of pipeline calibration products, one for each detector chip of the corresponding arm), - + for one or more input frames, - ! for recommended input frames, - ? for input frames which are optional (in case of pipeline calibration products one for each detector chip of the corresponding arm).
+- 1 for a single frame (in the case of pipeline calibration products, one for each detector in the corresponding arm), - + for one or more input frames, - ! for recommended input frames, - ? for input frames which are optional (in the case of pipeline calibration products, one for each detector in the corresponding arm).